npm/marky-markdown/README.md

       ✓ leaves first h1 alone if it differs from package.name description
       ✓ prepends package.description in a p.package-description element
-      ✓ adds .package-description-redundant class to first p if it's similar to package.description ✓ leaves first p alone if it differs from package.description fixtures
+      ✓ adds .package-description-redundant class to first h1 if it's similar to package.description ✓ leaves first h1 alone if it differs from package.description ✓ adds .package-description-redundant class to first p if it's similar to package.description ✓ leaves first p alone if it differs from package.description fixtures